erizov/Professor/semester_4/lecture_14_security_patterns/authentication/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Authentication to solve a production problem
+10. Design a structure that uses Authentication to tackle a production problem
 11. Create unit tests with 100% code coverage for Authentication
 12. Write a technical blog post explaining Authentication to beginners